EMDR Therapy — Billings, MT

 Closure

-Every session ends with grounding exercises to ensure you leave feeling stable and safe — whether or not processing is complete for that memory.
+Every session ends with grounding exercises so you leave feeling stable and safe, whether or not processing is complete for that memory.

 Phase 8